Skip to main content

 Connect to a running Daytona sandbox via SSH for live debugging:

-This creates temporary SSH credentials (valid for 60 minutes) and prints the connection command:
+This creates temporary SSH credentials (valid for 60 minutes) and connects directly.
+Use --print to print the SSH command instead of connecting, or --ttl to set the credential expiry.

-SSH credentials cannot be refreshed during a run.
-To keep the sandbox alive after the run completes, combine --ssh with --preserve-sandbox.
+To keep the sandbox alive after the run completes, pass --preserve-sandbox to fabro run.

 Sandbox lifecycle